andrewchambers/bupstash/README.md

 - Data deduplication allowing efficient storage of large numbers of data snapshots. [see how]

-- Zero knowledge storage servers *without* decryption keys. [see how]
+- Zero knowledge storage servers, with cryptographically assured privacy. [see how]

 - Access controls over ssh, allowing different permissions on a per ssh key basis. [see how]